"How much will it cost?"

 The resultant 16bit 48kHz digital WAV files is delivered to you via an FTP service.

-Rates - priced per reel per side:
+Rates - priced per reel per side (or play through):

 5" spools (or smaller) £16.00 each